SeqWare/public-workflows/vcf-uploader/README.md

 This tool is designed to upload one or more VCF/tarball files produced during variant calling.

 This is a work in progress.
+See https://wiki.oicr.on.ca/display/PANCANCER/VCF+Upload+SOP for more information.

 ## Running